pulselabteam/pulselab/README.md

 }
 ````
 # Updates
 [4/14/2022] When using the plotting functions on the right hand panel, the GUI now also dumps the Reference SBP and DBP, Estimated SBP and DBP, and PAT values used for generating the GUI plots to the MATLAB workspace.
-These data are organized as structs or struct arrays
+These data are organized as structs or struct arrays:
 - Individual_Fitting_Results: The struct containing data used to plot the figures in the "Individual BP Fitting" Tab
 - Overall_Fitting_Results: The struct or struct array containing data used to plot the figures in the "Overall BP Fitting" Tab, organized with respect to each testing subject
 - Specific_Fitting_Results: The struct or struct array containing data used to plot the figures in the "Specific Model Testing" Tab, organized with respect to each testing subject